-In 2009, the Sister Islands Association and communities on Ometepe collaborated on projects ranging from latrine repair to providing funding for musical instrument restoration and purchases at 36 island schools.
-These are collaborative endeavors since each project must include a contraparte, a contribution from the community requesting the funds.
+In 2009, the Sister Islands Association and communities on Ometepe tackled projects ranging from latrine repair to providing funding for musical instrument restoration and purchases at 36 island schools.
+These are collaborative endeavors.
+Communities on Ometepe request the projects and they provide a contraparte, or contribution, to help make it happen.

 The association assisted the San Pedro community in building a 5-by-8-meter school library.
 We also helped the Los Ramos community build a community rehabilitation center and the Altagracia community build desks for teachers at the Rubén Darío elementary school.

 The association helped fund latrine repairs at the high school in La Flor and purchased supplies so that fifth-year students in Altagracia could paint their classroom.
 The association provided funding to assist the school in La Palma install two drinking fountains and helped the school in Las Pilas install new lights.

 Student band marches down the main street of Altagracia.

 With seed money from coffee sales at the 2008 Bainbridge Fireman’s Pancake Breakfast, the committee established a fund to provide up to $75 to qualifying schools toward repair and in some cases the purchase of musical instruments.
 The program was wildly successful, with 36 schools obtaining funding.

 English Teachers Conference